jlozovei/me/README.md

-# jlozovei.dev
+# jlozovei dot dev
-My personal website source. :rocket:
+My personal website and blog source code. :rocket:
+As the name says, it's avaliable at [jlozovei dot dev](https://jlozovei.dev).

 ## :gem: Stack
-This website is build on top of [Jekyll](https://jekyllrb.com/) with nice plugins.
+This website is built on top of [Jekyll](https://jekyllrb.com/) with nice plugins - and [Sass](https://sass-lang.com/), since Jekyll natively supports it.

+For now, not using any JS - soon it'll be changed! :boom:

+I'm using [GitHub Actions](https://github.com/features/actions) as my CI/CD and [GitHub Pages](https://pages.github.com/) as the host (with a custom domain).

 ## :closed_lock_with_key: License